R3Conclave/conclave-core-sdk/docs/docs/tutorial.md

 On Windows and macOS, Conclave uses Docker to build the enclave in a Linux environment.
 [Instructions are provided below](#running-the-host) to show you how to use Docker on Windows and macOS to run your entire application in "simulation mode".
-Alternatively, for day to day development building an enclave in mock mode or using the mock API is plenty sufficient and allows you to debug into enclave calls as well.
+Alternatively, for day to day development building an enclave in mock mode is plenty sufficient and allows you to debug into enclave calls as well.
 Compiling a real enclave is only needed for integration testing against the embedded JVM, or real deployment.

 Secondly, when building enclaves using the `graalvm_native_image` runtime, Conclave internally uses the C++ compiler